Nodal sets of Robin and Neumann eigenfunctions: Introduction

 \end{corollary}

-The upper bound of nodal sets on the boundary for Neumann eigenfunctions in the corollary is optimal.
-For planar analytic domains, such upper bound for boundary nodal sets of Neumann eigenfunctions was derived in \cite{TZ} using a different approach.
-The discussion of the sharpness is provided in Remark 4 in Section 5.

-To derive the results in Theorem \ref{th2}, much more efforts are devoted to obtaining the doubling inequality for Robin eigenfunctions on the boundary $\partial\Omega$. \begin{theorem} Let $u$ be the Robin eigenfunction in (\ref{robin}).
+Since the model (\ref{robin}) includes the Steklov eigenvalue problem (\ref{steklov}) as the special case with $\lambda=0$, the upper bound in the corollary includes the sharp results for boundary nodal sets obtained by Zeldtich \cite{Z} for Steklov eigenfunctions.
+To derive the results in Theorem \ref{thnew} and the Corollary \ref{th2}, much more efforts are devoted to obtaining the doubling inequality for Robin eigenfunctions on the boundary $\partial\Omega$.
+It is also challenging to obtain doubling inequalities on the boundary. \begin{theorem} Let $u$ be the Robin eigenfunction in (\ref{robin}).
 There exist positive constants $C$ and $r_0$ depending only on the smooth domain $\Omega$ such that

 for any $0<r<r_0$ and any $\mathbb B_{2r}(x)\subset\partial\Omega $. \end{theorem}

 To obtain (\ref{LLL}), we prove a new quantitative propagation of smallness lemma (i.e. Lemma \ref{halfspace}) with possible large $|\alpha|$ or $|\lambda|$, which is based on a new and novel global quantitative Carleman estimates with boundary terms (i.e. Proposition \ref{Pro4}).
 A direct consequence of Theorem \ref{th3} is the following vanishing order estimates. \begin{corollary} Let $u$ be the Robin eigenfunction in (\ref{robin}).
 Then the vanishing order of solution $u$ on $\partial\Omega$ is everywhere less than $C(|\alpha|+\sqrt{|\lambda|})$, where $C$ depends only the smooth domain $\Omega$. \end{corollary}